 Framework for prioritizing chemicals for exposure reduction/elimination

-Importance: Data collection is the essential first step to identifying risks and opportunities to eliminate exposure
+Importance: Standardized data collection is the essential first step to identifying risks and opportunities to eliminate exposure

 Use this standard tool to enable better identification of risks and hazards and foster dialogue between suppliers and brands about elimination, substitution and risk reduction